 Any complaints received verbally by any personnel on the project site shall be recorded by the site manager or the receiver, including the name and contact details of the complainant, date and time of the complaint, and the nature of the complaint.
-The information shall be given to the exploration manager who is overall
+The information shall be given to the exploration manager who is overall responsible for the management of complaints and will

 The workforce shall be informed about the complaints register, its location and the person responsible, in order to refer residents or the general public who wish to lodge a complaint.
 The complainant shall be informed in writing of the results of the investigation and action to be taken to rectify or address the matter(s).
-Where no action is taken, the reasons why are to be recorded in the register.
+Where no action is taken, the reasons why are to be recorded in the register as well as confirmation a documented response was provided.